Nearoo/genre-graph/README.md

 * `app.coffee`
 * `webpack.config.coffee`

-Wepack renders (slowly!) on change in
+Wepack renders on change in
 * `app/entry.coffee` and everything it imports

 SASS is rendered on-demand.